Get Tech Tips

-The following risks, problems, and liabilities occur and eventually develop when technicians attach gauge hoses every time to check the system refrigerant characteristics versus just using measured system temperatures and knowledge of Return/Supply air TD, Evaporator/Condenser splits, and refrigerant P/Ts.
-Not attaching hoses & gauges to systems without good reason is actually correct practice and the following could be avoided or greatly minimized.
+The following risks, problems, and liabilities occur and eventually develop when technicians attach gauge hoses every time to check the system refrigerant characteristics versus just using measured system temperatures and knowledge of return/supply air TD, evaporator/condenser split, and refrigerant P/Ts.
+Not attaching hoses & gauges to systems without good reason is actually correct practice, and the following could be avoided or greatly minimized:

 - Were the hoses on the gauges left open to the atmosphere in the back of the truck used for the prior R410A system?
-If so, the coating of POE (polyester) refrigerant oil (highly hygroscopic) would have absorbed moisture which, if not correctly purged with dry nitrogen, would contaminate systems by inputting moisture which will cause TXV and liquid filter-drier freeze ups (blockages), cause contaminated refrigerant (making R22 recycle subject to high fees and fines), and cause acids which will attack and corrode compressor surfaces (copper plating), valves, and windings.
+If so, the coating of POE (polyester) refrigerant oil (highly hygroscopic) would have absorbed moisture, which, if not correctly purged with dry nitrogen, would contaminate systems by inputting moisture.
+That, in turn, will cause TXV and liquid filter-drier freeze-ups (blockages), cause contaminated refrigerant (making R22 recycle subject to high fees and fines), and cause acids which will attack and corrode compressor surfaces (copper plating), valves, and windings.
 Hoses should always be tightly connected to the manifold parking ports to prevent moisture contamination.

 - Are techs properly & carefully disconnecting gauge hoses while the system is running?
-If not, perhaps a service call back will shortly occur since, every time hoses are connected and disconnected, some refrigerant is lost.
-If the liquid hose is not charged back through the manifold and Suction hose, several ounces or more in the liquid hose are lost if techs inadvertently or on purpose blow or dump refrigerant by not properly disconnecting gauge hoses while the system is running.
-This occurs if techs are inexperienced or decide not to take the time or are not equipped with low-loss-ball-valve hose end fittings to slowly, carefully, after purging hoses if needed, charge from the liquid hose (holds 7x the R410A as the vapor or suction line; 10X for R22) thru the gauge manifold into the vapor or suction hose back into the running system.
+If not, perhaps a service call back will shortly occur since every time hoses are connected and disconnected, some refrigerant is lost.
+If the liquid hose is not charged back through the manifold and suction hose, several ounces or more in the liquid hose are lost if techs inadvertently or on purpose blow or dump refrigerant by not properly disconnecting gauge hoses while the system is running.
+That occurs if techs are inexperienced, decide not to take the time, or are not equipped with low-loss-ball-valve hose end fittings to slowly, carefully, after purging hoses if needed, charge from the liquid hose (holds 7x the R410A as the vapor or suction line; 10X for R22) through the gauge manifold into the vapor or suction hose back into the running system.
 If this procedure is not done correctly, air and moisture can enter the system.
-After one, two, or three years of visits, techs can be chasing “leak(s)” created by multiple connects/disconnects.
+After one, two, or three years of visits, techs can be chasing “leaks” created by multiple connects/disconnects.

 - Caps no longer inadvertently left off on Schrader valve ports leading to leaks.

-- Reduced safety issues for techs since less chance of refrigerant in eyes and frozen-fingers and loss refrigerant to atmosphere.
+- Reduced safety issues for techs since there is a lower chance of getting refrigerant in eyes, frozen-fingers, and lost refrigerant to the atmosphere.

-- TESP (Total External Static Pressure) inches WC of the air handler between non-turbulent point in Return plenum before a clean filter and in the Supply plenum non-turbulent area.
-With caution, drill 3/8”-1/2” holes to cover when done with vinyl or plastic professional looking plugs.
-On a furnace drill above the filter for the return reading and between the furnace and the coil for the supply reading.
+- TESP (total external static pressure) inches WC of the air handler between the non-turbulent point in the return plenum before a clean filter and in the non-turbulent area in the supply plenum.
+With caution, drill 3/8”-1/2” holes.
+When you've finished, cover them with vinyl or plastic professional-looking plugs.
+On a furnace, drill above the filter for the return reading and between the furnace and the coil for the supply reading.
 Note if the coil was wet or dry since TESP changes.

-- Pressure Drop “wc across the Evaporator coil, note if wet or dry coil, and plug holes.
+- Pressure drop “WC across the evaporator coil; note if the coil is wet or dry, and plug holes.

-- SLT and SH at the Condenser (Compressor inlet).
-SH within +/– 5°f is acceptable.
-For a TXV, superheat average 10°f plus additional 1-3 F of SH the Suction/Vapor line absorbs (as measured).
-For a fixed-bore or piston Metering Device at the indoor coil, a total “target SH” is determined by outdoor DB and indoor WB temps.
+- SLT and SH at the condenser (compressor inlet).
+SH within +/– 5°F (2.75K) is acceptable.
+For a TXV, superheat average 10°F (5.5K) plus an additional 1-3°F (.55K – 1.65K) of SH the suction/vapor line absorbs (as measured).
+For a fixed-bore or piston metering device at the indoor coil, a total “target SH” is determined by outdoor DB and indoor WB temps.

-- Condenser DTD or Split is temp difference between the refrigerant saturation temp and the DB temp of air at entering middle of the coil.
+- Condenser DTD or split is the temperature difference between the refrigerant saturation temperature and the DB temperature of the air entering at the middle of the coil.
 As SEER increases, condenser surface areas are larger but are limited by diminishing heat transfer capability as the temperature difference between the outdoor air and the coil temperature decrease.

-- Measured suction temperature differential between the suction line leaving the evaporator and entering the compressor in °f.
-So if the suction line is 50°f inside and 53°f outside there would be a 3°f temperature rise.
+- Measured suction temperature differential between the suction line leaving the evaporator and entering the compressor in °F. So, if the suction line is 50°F (10°C) inside and 53°F (11.66°C) outside, there would be a 3°F (1.65K) temperature rise.

-- Measured liquid temperature differential between the liquid line leaving the condenser and entering the metering device in °f.
-So if the liquid line is 95°f outside and 92°f inside there would be a 3°f temperature drop.
+- Measured liquid temperature differential between the liquid line leaving the condenser and entering the metering device in °F. So if the liquid line is 95°F (35°C) outside and 92°F (33.33°C) inside, there would be a 3°F (1.65K) temperature drop.